Abhijeet18t/BulldogMaze/README.md

-BULLDOGS MAZE
+Bulldogs Maze
-Existing maze games lack realism and dynamism.
+-Existing maze games lack realism and dynamism.
 I aimed to break away from this trend by incorporating advanced features, such as dynamic vehicle control and realistic physics simulations.
-This is a THREE.js a maze game that transcends the conventional, offering players a novel experience through the fusion of Georgia football theme and dynamic gameplay.
+-A THREE.js maze game that transcends the conventional, offering players a novel experience through the fusion of Georgia football theme and dynamic gameplay.

 EXECUTION INSTRUCTIONS:-
 Use the following script to execute:-